TomHarrop/tc_alignment_params/README.md

 # tc-alignment-params

-Trying to tweak alignment and trimming params to generate better trees from target capture output.
+This is an attempt to tweak alignment and trimming params to generate better trees from target capture output.

+The phylogenetics experts in the team found the terminal branch lengths of the trees were artificially long.

+It's probably caused by very gappy alignments output from Captus with the default settings.

+### TLDR

+The parameter that makes the biggest difference to the output is `--min_coverage`.

 ## Parameter exploration